 To enjoy this role, you’ll need to have a genuine interest in sea creatures and be willing to work in water.
 It’s also not a role for people who have a problem getting dirty or being in dark small spaces as you’ll be required to do regular cleaning and animal feeds – which in this case could mean dishing out raw fish to a raft of hungry penguins!
 One of the most appealing things about this role is that no two days are ever the same and you could get to work with some of nature’s most unusual creatures such as octopus, piranhas and jellyfish.

-Animal Physiotherapists work with animals who are injured or have problems with movement, to try and help improve their pain and quality of life.
-There are no limits on the range of animals you may end up treating in this role, from pets, to farm, or even zoo animals.
-You will typically focus on problems affecting bones, muscles, the heart, lungs and circulation system and you can use a range of physiotherapy techniques including hydrotherapy, massage and specially formulated exercise plans.
+Animal Physiotherapists work with animals who are injured or have problems with movement, to try and help manage their pain and improve their quality of life.
+There are no limits to the range of animals you may end up treating in this role, from pets, to farm, or even zoo animals.
+You will typically focus on problems affecting bones, muscles, the heart, the lungs, and the circulatory system.
+You can use a range of physiotherapy techniques including hydrotherapy, massage, and specially formulated exercise plans.

 If you’re interested in becoming an Animal Physiotherapist, then you will need to do some higher education training.
 However, the course you take will depend on your background:

 If you have no experience or qualifications at all, then you could complete an undergraduate degree in veterinary physiotherapy.